 In June 2013, a major realignment of PBV’s franchise territories was achieved.
 The Pepsi-Cola Company swapped a five county area in North Carolina, including Charlotte, to PBV for territories in Idaho and Vermont.
 PBV also sold its New York territories of Suffolk and Nassau counties to the Honickman Group.

 In April of 2016, PBV opened a new 200,000 square-foot sales and distribution facility located on 32 acres off highway 49 in the Town of Harrisburg, North Carolina.
-The new sales and distribution center positions PBV to better serve the Charlotte market for many years to come.
+The new sales and distribution center positions PBV to better serve the Charlotte market for many years.